whitnessme/whitnessme.github.io/README.txt

-Spectral by HTML5 UP
+Photon by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A big, modern, blocky affair with a mobile-style menu, fully responsive styling, and an assortment of pre-styled elements.
-So, pretty much what you were expecting -- except, of course, for how it's put together, specifically:

-- It's built with components from my Responsive Tools project.

-- It uses flexbox, which eliminates all kinds of terrible hacks and clunky layout stopgaps (like CSS grid systems).

-- It uses Sass* a lot more intelligently, thanks in part to several new mixins and functions I've been working on (as well as a few by @HugoGiraudel).

-  (* = still entirely optional if you prefer vanilla CSS :)

-- A ton of other stuff.

-In short, Spectral's the culmination of several new things I'm working on/trying out, so please, let me know what you think :)
+A simple (gradient-heavy) single pager that revisits a style I messed with on two previous designs (Tessellate and Telephasic).
+Fully responsive, built on Sass, and, as usual, loaded with an assortment of pre-styled elements.
+Have fun! :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)
+(* = Not included)

+Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 AJ
 aj@lkn.io | @ajlkn